nowaycomputer/us_election_2020/README.md

 * Can we use these synthetic polls to estimate the results of the 2020 election?

-The answers to these are: 'yes', 'kind of' and 'probably not'.
+The answers to these are: 'yes', 'kind of' and 'probably not accurately'.
 That said, a first attempt is contained in the notebooks folder.

 The process runs as follows: